Cashera/cashera-core/doc/build-unix.md

 make install # optional: will install to /usr/local/bin
 ```

-This will build reddcoin-qt as well if the dependencies are met.
+This will build Cashera-qt as well if the dependencies are met.

 See [Debian Notes](../contrib/debian/README.md) for URI support in Desktop environment.